Barracuda09/SATPI/README.md

 # SatPI
-SatPI server for example the Raspberry Pi, BeagleBone or any other linux box.
+SATIP server for linux, suitable for running on an Raspberry Pi, BeagleBone or any other linux box.
-Currently supporting DVB-S(2), DVB-T and DVB-C
+Currently supporting DVB-S/S2/T/C

-Initial working vesion, but a work in progress.
+Initial working version, but a work in progress.

 - SatPI provides an web interface for monitoring various things (http port 8875)
 	- http://ip.of.your.box:8875